tianshengs/tianshengs.github.io/projects/twitter_analysis.md

 b. **november**: 200,000 tweets from November 19, 2019 that reflects the baseline Twitter activity across space.

 Professor Joseph Holler helped provide the sample Twitter data used for this activity and the R code used to generate the data.
-"search_tweets" query was first used to get specific data from Twitter, and GPS coordinates was then converted into lat and lng columns with the "lat_lng" query.
-Then, "subset" query was used to select any tweets with lat and lng columns (from GPS) or designated place types of 'city', 'neighborhood' and 'poi'.
+`search_tweets` query was first used to get specific data from Twitter, and GPS coordinates was then converted into lat and lng columns with the `lat_lng` query.
+Then, `subset` query was used to select any tweets with lat and lng columns (from GPS) or designated place types of 'city', 'neighborhood' and 'poi'.
 This step is important because not all tweets have geographic coordinates.
 The final step is to convert bounding boxes of each place into centroids for lat and lng columns.
 Now the two data frames are now ready for use.
 ```
 #get tweets for hurricane Dorian, searched on September 11, 2019
 dorian1 <- search_tweets("dorian OR hurricane OR sharpiegate", n=200000, include_rts=FALSE, token=twitter_token, geocode="32,-78,1000mi", retryonratelimit=TRUE)